umd-mith/airwaves-cli/README.md

-A utility for working with the [Unlocking the Airwaves] project.
+A command line utility for working with the [Unlocking the Airwaves] project.

 Download the latest [release], unzip and then: